MakeSchool-Tutorials/web-7-react-redux-passwords-app/P01-Getting-Started/content.md

 Node package Manager is a tool for managing file dependancies.
 Follow the instructions [here](https://www.npmjs.com/package/npm) and install the version for your computer system.

+You'll use NPM to build and run your project and download and manage project dependancies.